awsdocs/aws-cli-user-guide/doc_source/cli-chap-welcome.md

 ## Using the Examples in this Guide<a name="cli-using-examples"></a>

-The examples in this guide are formatted with the following conventions:
+The examples in this guide are formatted using the following conventions:
 + **Prompt** – The command prompt is displayed as a dollar sign followed by a space \('$ '\)\.
 Do not include the prompt when you type commands\.
 + **Directory** – When commands must be executed from a specific directory, the directory name is shown before the prompt symbol\.
-+ **User Input** – Command text that you should enter at the command line is formatted as **user input**\.
++ **User input** – Command text that you should enter at the command line is formatted as **user input**\.
-+ **Replaceable Text** – Variable text, including names of resources that you choose, or IDs generated by AWS services that you must include in commands, is formatted as *replaceable text*\.
-In multiple line commands or commands where specific keyboard input is required, keyboard commands can also be shown as replaceable text\.
++ **Replaceable text** – Variable text, including names of resources that you choose, or IDs generated by AWS services that you must include in commands, is formatted as *replaceable text*\.
+In multiple\-line commands or commands where specific keyboard input is required, keyboard commands can also be shown as replaceable text\.
-+ **Output** – Output returned by AWS services is shown beneath user input formatted as computer output\.
++ **Output** – Output returned by AWS services is shown under user input, and is formatted as computer output\.

-For example, the following command includes user input, replaceable text, and output:
+For example, the following command includes user input, replaceable text, and output\.

 ```
 $ aws configure